orchidhq/Orchid/docs/src/orchid/resources/wiki/user-manual/core-concepts/components.md

       - type: 'form'
         form: 'contact'

-# Different components added to all pages generated from the `OrchidWiki` plugin
+# Different components added to all pages generated from the `orchid-wiki-feature` plugin
 wiki:
   wikiPages:
     components: